WICG/declarative-partial-updates/snap-to-activate-explainer.md

 Another use case that is similar in many ways to pull-to-refresh is swipe-to-dismiss or swipe-to-delete.
+Many user interfaces with dialogs or notifications allow dismissing that dialog or notification by swiping it to the side.
 Many user interfaces with lists of items that the user can delete (for example, lists of messages) allow swiping an individual item to the side to either delete an item